WildHealth Data Model

 Clusters in Surveillance Activities

-The units Location, Event, and Source Record could be enough to record the data structure of a specific Surveillance Activity gathering information during patrols (Field Visits) in Protected Areas (Locations) at points (Events) where dead animals (Source Records) are found at any given time.
+The units Location, Event, and Source Record could be enough to record the data structure of a specific Surveillance Activity.
+For example, rangers collecting information during patrols (Field Visits) in Protected Areas (Locations) at specific points (Events) where dead animals (Source Records) are found at any given time.
 But another Surveillance Activity could have the following data structure:

 Another example is surveillance of wild animals in a live markets.
 One of the potential options to structure these data is: